 “You will pass middling homes and gentry mansions on your way to explore the Maryland State House.”Watermark Journey

 Annapolis is the perfect city to explore if you love Georgian architecture.
 Three examples of Palladian-style homes in the city are Hammond-Harwood House, the William Paca House, and the Chase-Lloyd House.
-(Sadly, dogs are not permitted inside!)
+(Sadly, no dogs can come inside.)

 Visit the Annapolis Maritime Museum